Ramiro Ledesma Ramos: Death and legacy

 The group remained stable, despite the fact that Ledesma left over practical and political disagreements with Primo de Rivera.
 He formed the group La Patria Libre, which, displaying the same favorable attitude to the left-wing trade unions, stood in disagreement with the Falange, predominantly over the idealism it adopted under Primo de Rivera's leadership.
 Despite Ledesma's disagreements and criticism there is no evidence of personal issues.

 The outbreak of the Spanish Civil War caught Ledesma in Republican Madrid, far from the forces of Francisco Franco.
 Imprisoned by the Popular Front government because of suspected espionage throughout the summer and early autumn of 1936, he was soon executed by the Republican militia.

 Ledesma remained a key figure of Francoist propaganda.
-Though he'd issued invitations to the Catholic Church to participate in the task of the "national revolution," Ramiro Ledesma was nonetheless viewed with suspicion by the Roman Catholic Church—which had even threatened to censor his works through the Index Librorum Prohibitorum.
+He was atheist, though he'd issued invitations to the Catholic Church to participate in the task of the "national revolution," Ramiro Ledesma was nonetheless viewed with suspicion by the Roman Catholic Church—which had even threatened to censor his works through the Index Librorum Prohibitorum.